Cicely Whitehead

 Do you have any practices or remedies to stay healthy, both in body and mind?

-When you need to get out of town, where in nature do you like to escape to?
+When you need to get out of town/ out of routine, where do you go or what do you do to escape?

 How do you like to spend your nights and or/weekends?